Tyguy7/instagram-miner/README.md

 Simple mode allows you to search for users who are interested in a subject, and discover other subjects relate to your search that might be relevant to you.
 For example, if you searched for "lilbub", and noticed a lot of users also used the hashtag "drawing", you might discover that there is a serious fan art community for various felines that found their fame online.

 ### Advanced Mode:
 Searches for users who used any of the entered list of hashtags, and returns a list sorted by user's popularity.
 Popularity is derived from the total of likes and comments on any posts that contain any of the hashtags queried.
-These lists can be very long, and are also available to download in CSV format.
+These lists can be very long, and only the top 50 are display in-browser.
+The full list is available to download in CSV format.

 ### Crashes: